Bringing plants indoors for fall - Pro tips for a successful winter

 Cleaning and Repotting

-Before you bring them indoors, make sure to clean the plants.
+Before you bring them indoors, make sure to clean their foliage.
 Take a moment to clean off any debris that may have accumulated on your plants during the summertime.
-You can use a hose and shower the entire plant or use a spray bottle with soapy water to spray all the leaves of the plant and then wipe off any dirt.
-Next, prune the plant if needed and remove any dead leaves.
-Also do not forget to clean the pot exteriors.
+You can use a hose and shower the entire plant or use a spray bottle with soapy water to spray all the leaves and then wipe off any dirt.
+Next, prune your indoor plants if needed and remove any dead leaves.
+Also do not forget to clean the plant pot.

 Little cactus in white planter